Showing Collections: 31 - 60 of 374

 Chronologies, articles, newspaper clippings, and committee reports relating to coeducation at Amherst College and its subsequent anniversaries.
 The bulk of the collection covers planning for coeducation and responses to coeducation by Alumni, Faculty, Students, Amherst's president John Ward, and the Trustees of Amherst College.
 This is an artificial collection created by compiling related materials from other collections.

 Commencement programs, news articles, speeches, class week programs and schedules of events, tickets for events held during class week and commencement, poems, student addresses and other items relating to commencements.
 Arranged chronologically.

-Records of some 200 various Amherst College committees, including draft, interim and final reports, as well as (in some cases) minutes, correspondence and other supporting documents.
-Some committees are formal standing committees, but the majority are ad-hoc temporary bodies often convened as Presidential advisory committees or task forces.
+Records of various Amherst College committees, including draft, interim and final reports, supporting documents and correspondence.
+Some committees are formal standing committees, but the majority are ad-hoc temporary bodies often convened as presidential advisory committees or task forces.

 Contains copies of various reports made by the Committee on Educational Policy (CEP) and other committees regarding Amherst's curriculum.
 Also included are a few books and a magazine article related to the curriculum and related issues and controversies.

 This collection includes minutes of Faculty Meetings and minutes of the Committee of Six that are designated as "public" by the Dean of Faculty; access to these materials is restricted to current Amherst College faculty and Academic Department Coordinators.
 The collection grows annually with the transfer of each academic year's minutes from the Dean of Faculty to the Archives.